pstlab/sharework_knowledge/README.md

 source ~/ws/devel/setup.bash
 ```

-It is possible to verify the successful built of the package by checking ROS service description through ```rosserv show```.
+It is possible to verify the successful built of the package by checking ROS service description through ```rossrv show```.
 For example the following commands

 ```
 cd ~/ws